 Did you realize that one of every three people served by food banks are children?
 In Berks and Schuylkill counties, over 100,000 people qualify for food assistance.
 The Hawk Mountain Council, through SCOUTING FOR FOOD, is proud to be a major supporter of the effort to help those in need.

-If you receive a door hanger, please make sure to leave your donations in a visible location outside your front door or by the base of your mailbox (please do not hang on or put in your mailbox) by 8:30 AM on Saturday, November 9, 2019.
+If you receive a door hang tag, please make sure to leave your donations in a visible location outside your front door or by the base of your mailbox (please do not hang on or put in your mailbox) by 8:30 AM on Saturday, November 12, 2022.
 Please avoid donating glass items.

-Please place your donated items in plastic grocery bags or boxes and attach the door hanger to the container.
+Please place your donated items in plastic grocery bags or boxes and attach the door hang tag to the container.

 The best items to donate are:

-In order to be environmentally friendly, the Hawk Mountain Council is ordering door hangers made from sustainable recycled paper instead of manufacturing 200,000 plastic bags derived from national gas and petroleum.
-We will encourage our food donors to recycle plastic or paper bags they already have in their homes.
+In order to be environmentally friendly, the Hawk Mountain Council is ordering door hang tags made from sustainable recycled paper instead of manufacturing 200,000 plastic bags derived from national gas and petroleum.
+We encourage our food donors to recycle plastic or paper bags they already have in their homes.

-Door hangers will be available to pick-up starting at your district’s October Roundtable.
+Door hang tags will be available to pick-up starting at your district’s October roundtable.
 Contact your district Scouting for Food chair, district professional or the council office if you have any questions.

-Online contributions can be made directly to Helping Harvest (formerly the Greater Berks Food Bank).
+Online contributions can be made directly to the Helping Harvest.
+Use the special purpose/dedication code of Scouting for Food to help identify the donation is part of the Scouting for Food effort.
 You can also donate via mail or phone as well.

 Parents and leaders who work for companies that match charitable donations can have those matching funds targeted to the Hawk Mountain Council Scouting for Food effort.